What Is Dignity?

 Ubuntu can also enforce conformity through social pressure in ways that silence dissent, punish individuality, and subject people — particularly women — to communal judgments that function as control rather than care.
 The line between "your dignity exists through community" and "the community decides whether you have dignity" is thinner than the framework's admirers sometimes admit.

-The honest reckoning: Ubuntu offers one of the most powerful correctives to Western hyper-individualism — the insight that dignity cannot exist in isolation, that a person cut off from human connection is diminished.
+Ubuntu offers one of the most powerful correctives to Western hyper-individualism — the insight that dignity cannot exist in isolation, that a person cut off from human connection is diminished.
 But like every tradition, its communal strength becomes a weapon when the community's moral consensus is wrong.
 The framework that says "I am because we are" must reckon with what happens when "we" decides that certain people are not part of "us."

 Hindu Tradition